A real-analytic Jordan curve cannot bound infinitely many relative minima of area: Introduction

 \section{Introduction}

+Minimal surfaces are mathematical objects that are intimately related to the physical surfaces formed by thin soap films.
+Aside from the idealization to zero thickness, there are some other differences between physical soap films and minimal surfaces.
+First, physical soap films are {\em stable}, in the sense that if they are disturbed slightly, they regain their shape.
+Secondly, physical soap films sometimes have internal edges where several films meet, or other kinds of more complicated topology.
+Here we are concerned with the classical {\em problem of Plateau}, which requires, given a Jordan curve $\Gamma$, to find (or at least prove the existence of) a surface of the topological type of the disk bounded by $\Gamma$ and minimizing area among such surfaces.
+Surfaces forming a {\em relative minimum} of area correspond to soap films stable in the physical sense just described.

-Branch points of minimal surfaces have been of interest ever since Douglas and Rado solved Plateau's problem in the 1930's, because their solution methods proved the existence of minimal surfaces which might in general have branch points.
+Plateau's problem was solved independently by Douglas and Rado in the early 1930s.
+Their solution methods produced minimal surfaces that might have certain singularities known as {\em branch points}.
 It was not until the seventies that the regularity (lack of branch points) of solutions providing an absolute minimum of area with given real-analytic boundary was proved.
 Readers not already intimately familiar with branch points may want to view the animated pictures posted to the Web at \cite{pictures} for a visual introduction to branch points.
 One picture of a boundary branch point is given here in Figure 1.

+The ``finiteness problem'' addressed in this paper is to prove that for a given Jordan curve $\Gamma$, only finitely many disk-type soap films are bounded by $\Gamma$.
+The reason that minimal surfaces are called ``minimal'' is that a soap film furnishes a relative minimum of area; that is, perturbing the surfaces slightly will not decrease the area.
+Thus the mathematical form of the finiteness problem is to prove that a given Jordan curve $\Gamma$ cannot bound infinitely many relative minima of area.
+We prove that theorem in this paper (for real-analytic boundaries and disk-type surfaces).

+Under those same assumptions, Tomi proved \cite{tomi2} that there cannot exist infinitely many {\em absolute minima} of area.
+But generally there will exist many relative minima of area that are not absolute minima, so Tomi's theorem does not rule out infinitely many physical soap films.
+Tromba proved \cite{tromba} {\em generic finiteness}; that is, the set of boundary curves for which finiteness holds is open and dense in a suitable topology.
+Here we prove a theorem about {\em every} real-analytic Jordan boundary.
+The finiteness problem for relative minima that we solve here is a long-standing open problem. \footnote{See e.g. \cite{nitsche}, pages~252 and 379, for discussion and many references.
+Although the date of that book is 1989, there has been no progress on finiteness since then.
+See also \cite{bohme2} for a somewhat more detailed discussion. }